‘System Update – Rebooting Our Future’ Film Screening

 Changing ‘The System’ is daunting, but it is what we must do now.
 System Update offers insights into how this can be achieved, making complex issues understandable and accessible to all.
 Three years in the making, this film is completely non-profit and free to watch.
 The solutions exist.
 For this to become reality it’s vital everyone join in this movement for change.

-The film will be followed by a question and answer session with our panel, including the film’s producer and director Paul Maple, local MP Danny Chambers, and Denise Baden, Professor of Sustainable Business at the University of Southampton.
+The film will be followed by a question and answer session with our panel, including the film’s producer and director Paul Maple; local MP Danny Chambers; Simon James, retired Investment Manager; and Ian Williams, Professor of Applied Environmental Science at the University of Southampton.

 The film will be shown using the new state of the art projection equipment in the Perins’ Main Hall.
 Doors open at 6.30pm, the screening will start at 7pm, and the panel discussion will continue until 9pm.